 Undertake training relevant to the role and to maintain competency

-Provide personal information and consent to it being stored in National Scout Databases
+Provide personal information and consent to it being stored in the National Scout Databases

 We take the safety of all of our members seriously.
-All adults that attend overnight activities at Scouting events are required to have been approved by the Kea, Cub, Scout or Venturer leaders, be willing to follow the Code of Ethics and have completed a safety check prior to attending the event.
-This involves meeting with the relevant section Leader, filling in the Membership Application online and undergoing a Police check prior to attending the event.
-The Police check may take several weeks and we will not allow adults who have not got a current Police check to attend overnight activities so we recommend parents who want to attend overnight activities apply early.
+All adults who attend overnight activities at Scouting events are required to have been approved by the Kea, Cub, Scout or Venturer leaders, be willing to follow the Code of Ethics and have completed a safety check prior to attending the event.
+This involves meeting with the relevant section Leader, completing the Membership Application online, and undergoing a Police check prior to attending the event.
+The Police check may take several weeks, and we will not allow adults without a current Police check to attend overnight activities, so we recommend that parents who want to attend overnight activities apply early.

 More information can be found on the Scouts Aotearoa website - https://scouts.nz/volunteer/